ChuanxinZhai/WM9A4-Digital-Development-with-Python/README.md

 # WM9A4DDP-IMA

 This repository contributes 10% to the module's mark.

+##### For teacher:
 I hope you can check my code carefully, because I tried really hard to get a high score.
 Thanks for your patience!

+For classmates:
+It is only a demonstration for you to reference, so please do not copy my codes directly.
+Add your personal thought!

 ### Author